 Let’s start at the beach.
 Why not.
 Every summer from the end of June through till the start of September, Zebrabeach brings sand, deckchairs and general seaside cheer to an outdoor courtyard area with paddling pool on Zebrastraat.
 They also show international films on a big screen after dark.

 http://zebrabeach.be/, Zebrastraat 32/001.
-In 2018: 14th June-2nd September, open every day from 12pm till late (depending on the weather).
+21 June – 1 Sept in 2019.
 Some days they close for private events so check before you reach for your beach towel.

 From beach to boat.
 De Planck is the boat bar opposite the Kinepolis cinema.
 Come summer everyone wants to be on top deck.
 From here you can watch the boats go by as they make their way into town.
 The 200 beers on the menu (including one specially brewed for the boat) should help you while away a summer evening or two.